To see Peggy’s speaker packet, or to book her for your event, follow this link.

 Incorporating Mom-Care Into Your Homeschooling Schedule

 You know the saying, “If mama ain’t happy, ain’t no one is happy.”
-But, how is a homeschooling mom to care to herself to the point of “happy” when she can barely take care of the house, teaching her kids, and sometimes even a part-time job?
+But, how is a homeschooling mom to care to herself to the point of “happy” when she can barely take care of the house, teaching her kids, and sometimes even attempt jugging a full or part-time job?
 The answer is creative planning and a focused perspective.
-In this talk, Peggy Ployhar, SPED Homeschool Founder and CEO will share her own story of near burnout and how that experience led her to a creative new way of ensuring self-care into her homeschooling schedule.
-You will come away with new resolve as well as creative ideas for incorporating self-care into your own homeschooling schedule.
+In this talk, Peggy Ployhar, SPED Homeschool Founder and CEO and recent cancer survivor will share her own story of near burnout and how that experience led her to many realizations about how and why it was so important to prioritize her own care to keep everything balanced in her home as well as how she creatively plans to ensuring self-care into her busy working and homeschooling schedule.
+You will come away with new resolve as well as creative ideas for incorporating self-care into your own busy homeschooling schedule.

 Homeschooling Strategies for Adopted Children

 Adopted children often struggle with a wider variety of special educational considerations that go beyond typical struggling learner strategies.
 Behavioral, mental health, attachment, and alcohol and drug effect issues often complicate learning for these children.
 As the oldest of 14 children, ten who entered her family by adoption, Peggy’s own special education homeschooling journey spurred her parents on to start homeschooling her adopted siblings as well.
 In this talk, Peggy Ployhar, SPED Homeschool Founder & CEO, shares lessons and encouragement that her extended family has learned over the past 16 years in homeschooling her adopted siblings.